 Dear Farm Friends,

-Water and sun are fundamental to, well … just about everything.
-Come out to help with our late winter pond maintenance while you learn about aquatic plants and water management.
-Then follow it up with some solar snacks.
+Come out to help with our late summer pond maintenance while you learn about aquatic plants and water management.
 The day will include a discussion on pond ecology, the importance of water sources on organic farms, strategies for management and creating plant and animal diversity.
 Bring your hip waders or rain boots, if you have them (a few will be provided), gloves, snacks to share, and join us in getting your hands wet!

 Brett Stephens is co-owner/project manager of San Francisco Landscapes.
 He is certified in permaculture design, a Bay-Friendly professional, ARCSA accredited professional, and a long-time volunteer at Alemany Farm.